 - Financial need will be considered in the review of special program applications.

 - Your MSW application must be complete by the scholarship deadline.

-- Note that it will be more likely to be offered CBI if you select the following on your MSW application: a) either Community Organization, Management of Human Services, or Social Policy and Evaluation practice method concentration and b) Community and Social Systems practice area.
+- Note that it will be more likely to be offered CBI if you select the Community Change pathway on your MSW application.

-For more information about the Community-Based Initiative in Detroit, contact the Office of Student Services at (734) 936-0961 or email@example.com.
+For more information about the Community-Based Initiative in Detroit, contact the Office of Student Services and Enrollment Management at (734) 936-0961 or email@example.com.